kushagrapunia/Automated_Football_News/README.md

 I made this using Python language with help of few Python libraries.
 I learned about Libraries like Selenium and ChromeDriver.
 I made this small program in guidance of www.freecodecamp.org.

+You just have to convert the python script into .exe file :)